EimisPachecoHacks/TrendSync-Brand-Factory-deepMind/README.md

 The fashion industry loses billions annually to trend misalignment — brands design collections months in advance, only to find they've missed what consumers actually want.
 I watched independent designers struggle with the same cycle: manually scrolling Instagram, guessing at trends, and hoping their collections would land.
 I thought — what if AI could close that gap entirely?
 What if a single platform could analyze real-time global fashion trends, generate brand-compliant product imagery, produce manufacturing-ready tech packs as professionally formatted PDFs, and even create ad-ready video content — all powered by Gemini and enhanced by Foxit's document automation?

-The "aha" moment came when I imagined the Veo-powered feature: a designer uploads their brand, and Gemini generates a video of their future self presenting a completed collection on a runway.
-"This can be your future you."
-That emotional hook — seeing your vision materialized before you've even cut fabric — became the soul of TrendSync Brand Factory.
-And the practical backbone became Foxit — because a fashion collection isn't real until it's a PDF you can send to a manufacturer.

 ## What it does